Jonathan-Adly/Jonathan-Adly/README.md

 ### 🙋🏽‍♂️About Me
 I’m a software developer and a pharmacist.
-You can contact me on <a href="https://twitter.com/Jonathan_Adly_"> Twitter</a>.
+You can contact me via email at gadly0123@gmail.com

-I work with Django/HTMX and occasionaly write about healthcare & tech in the US.

-### 👨🏽‍💻Tech Stack

-I am a Django/HTMX developer!

-### 🚧Open to:
+### Current Role

-I am open to the right opportunities.
-You can see completed projects at <a href="https://jonathanadly.com"> JonathanAdly.com </a>.
+Currently I am the 340B Coordinator for Christiana Care Health System.
+A role that oversees a $100+m/yr in drug acquisitions and other pharmacy supply chain materials.
+In that role, I have oversight over internal automation tools, manage technical and non-technical team, and ensure regulatory and legal compliance.

+Experience:

+º Doctorate of Pharmacy.
+May 2012 º Post-Doctoral residency and research.
+July 2014 º Clinical Pharmacist.
+July 2014 º Founded a non-profit.
+August 2014 º Learned to Code.
+June 2015
+º MBA.
+May 2020
+º Co-founded a technology startup.
+June 2020 º Running +$100m/yr drug acquisition program for a 2000+ bed healthcare system.
+April 2021

+Tech Stack:

+My current role involves complex data analysis with occasional building internal automation tools and full stack web applications using Python/Django + Javascript with 5+ years experience.
+I am comfortable running apps in production with AWS, Postgre, Docker, Celery, HTMX, and various API integrations.

+Thanks for dropping by and looking forward to connect!